 I recommend taking niacinamide which is the form of niacin that doesn’t cause the red skin or flushing that niacin causes unless you have high cholesterol, in which case, I recommend taking niacin since it is so effective at lowering cholesterol.

-Vitamin B-5 (Pantothenic Acid): Helps to lower the negative effects of stress and is vital for proper adrenal function.
-B-5 is helpful for adrenal fatigue, anxiety, acne, insomnia and also necessary for a healthy metabolism.
+Vitamin B-5 (Pantothenic Acid): This helps to lower the negative effects of stress and is vital for proper adrenal function.
+B-5 is helpful for adrenal fatigue, anxiety, acne, and insomnia and is also necessary for a healthy metabolism.

 Vitamin B-6 (Pyridoxine): Helps regulate the nervous system and produce the neurotransmitters dopamine and serotonin.
 B-6 is important for the control of anxiety, depression, fatigue, irritability and mood swings.
 B-6 helps to process fats and proteins and also helps to control cravings and weight gain that often arise when you stop smoking.

 Vitamin B-7 (Biotin): Essential for the breaking down of nutritional carbohydrates, fats, and proteins.
 Helps to stabilize blood sugar levels, strengthen hair and nails, as well as helping the body get rid of toxins.